Radioaxiom: A Dub Transmission: Reception

 Critical reaction to Radioaxiom was generally positive.
-Thom Jurek of Allmusic wrote that the album's subtitle, A Dub Transmition was somewhat misleading as the album was not particularly influenced by dub reggae but taken on its own terms as a "mishmash of world musics and groove jazz [...] it works very well."
+Thom Jurek of Allmusic wrote that the album's subtitle, A Dub Transmission was somewhat misleading as the album was not particularly influenced by dub reggae but taken on its own terms as a "mishmash of world musics and groove jazz [...] it works very well."
 He awarded Radioaxiom 4 stars out of a possible 5.